-The outline assessment would be reviewed by a group including senior officers of Derby City Council.
-Where appropriate, the applicant would be invited to submit a detailed application for investment.
+The applicant would be invited to submit a detailed application for investment.

 Thomas Lister will complete the assessment within two weeks of receipt of completed and signed outline application and all of the necessary supporting information.

 4.3 Detailed Application and Assessment